mehtakash93/paymo/README.md

 This simply becomes a O(n) intersection and would be slower than the previous O(1) lookup but would be using lesser memory by storing nodes while precomputation only till depth x/2 rather than x.

 ### Problems
-Slower than beofore as dependant on the number of nodes(n)
+Slower than before as dependant on the number of nodes(n)

 ## 3.Simple(Low memory) Bidirectional without Precomputation
 ### Algorithm: